Last Updated on January 17, 2025

 Brihadeeswara Temple (Tamil Nadu)

-Located in the district of Thanjavur and dating back to as old as 1103 – 1010 AD this uniquely built temple represents one of the most astounding architectural wonderment in India.
-Every inch of every part is covered in detailed representations of South Indian architecture which has gotten it landed as the UNESCO world heritage site.
-The temple is a wonderfully imposing structure and built entirely out of granite which perfectly ads on to its beauty and magnificence.
-You will also be able to pay your respects to Parvati, Kartikeya, Ganesha, Varahi and others.
+Located in the district of Thanjavur and dating back to as early as 1010 AD, this uniquely built temple represents one of the most astounding architectural wonders in India.
+Every inch of every part is covered in detailed representations of South Indian architecture, which has earned it a place as a UNESCO World Heritage site.
+The temple is a wonderfully imposing structure and built entirely out of granite, which adds to its beauty and magnificence.
+You will also be able to pay your respects to Parvati, Kartikeya, Ganesha, Varahi, and others.

 Best time to visit – November – March